ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 <summary>Certificate Manager Operator</summary>

-Install the certificate manager by serching for 'certificate-manager' in the OperatorHub, take the defaults and then create a Cluster Issuer once the operator is installed, a self-signed is fine for test/demonstration purposes.
+1. Install the certificate manager by serching for 'cert-manager' in the OperatorHub, take the defaults.
+2. Create a Cluster Issuer once the operator is installed, a self-signed is fine for test/demonstration purposes.

 Example self-signed ClusterIssuer YAML